swharden/FftSharp/README.md

 </div>

 The Hanning window is the most common window for general-purpose FFT analysis.
-Other window functions may have different _scallop loss_ or _spectral leakage_.
+Other window functions may have different _scallop loss_ or _spectral leakage_ properties.
 For more information review [window functions](https://en.wikipedia.org/wiki/Window_function) on Wikipedia.

 ```cs
 // Apply a Hanning window to the audio prior to FFT analysis